New 2026 Cholesterol Treatment Guidelines

 Patients with LDL of 190 mg/dL or higher remain a special group, but the management is more detailed than before.

-The guideline says standard general-population risk calculators should not be used for heterozygous familial hypercholesterolemia.
+The guideline says standard general-population risk calculators should not be used for heterozygous familial hypercholesterolemia (FH) and should be treated regardless of what the risk calculators spit out.
 It supports genetic testing in selected patients with severe hypercholesterolemia to help identify FH and better define risk.
-It also recommends adding nonstatin therapies such as ezetimibe, PCSK9 monoclonal antibodies, and/or bempedoic acid when maximally tolerated statins are not enough, with treatment goals depending on whether the patient has ASCVD, HeFH, or additional risk factors.
+It also recommends adding non-statin therapies such as ezetimibe, PCSK9 monoclonal antibodies, and/or bempedoic acid when maximally tolerated statins are not enough, with treatment goals depending on whether the patient has ASCVD, HeFH, or additional risk factors.

 In the highest-risk severe hypercholesterolemia patients, inclisiran and even evinacumab enter the conversation.